opencv/opencv-python/README.rst

 **Q: Pip does not find package ``opencv-python``?**

 A: The wheel package format and manylinux builds are pretty new things.
-Most likely the issue is related to too old pip and can be fixed by running ``pip install --upgrade pip``.
+Most likely the issue is related to too old pip and can be fixed by running ``pip install --upgrade pip`` and ``pip install wheel``.

 **Q: I need contrib modules?**